1. Keep this formula in mind: Health = Nutrients per Calorie consumed (H=N/C). Choose nutrient-dense foods as apposed to calorie-dense foods.

 The challenge is to recognize this pattern and to remember that our health depends on eating nutrient-dense foods, not energy-dense foods.

-Today's POWER-UP: Here are some nutrient-dense Superfoods for you to consider:
+Today's POWER-UP: Add some nutrient-dense Superfoods to your diet

 · Leafy greens – Swiss chard, kale, mustard/collard greens, spinach, dandelion, seaweed… These have by far the highest antioxidant density per calorie.
 Greens are also packed with minerals like calcium, iodine and iron, which are great for bone strength, thyroid health and energy.